matsudo840/conviction-timer-app/README.md

 ## Key Features

 - **Guided Timer with Audio Cues**
-    - The app provides clear audio cues for each phase of an exercise (lowering, holding, and raising your body).
+    - The app provides clear audio cues for each phase of an exercise, helping you maintain a consistent 6-second rhythm per repetition.
-    - It helps you maintain a consistent rhythm: "Down (2 seconds) → Hold (1 second) → Up (2 seconds) → Rest (1 second)."
+    - A distinct sound marks the start and end of each movement phase (e.g., lowering, holding, raising), while a separate sound indicates the transitions.

 - **Repetition Counter**
     - The app counts your reps aloud in English ("One," "Two," "Three," etc.), so you can focus on your form without losing track.

 - **Simple Repetition Setup**
-    - Easily set your target number of reps for the day with simple buttons.
+    - Easily set your target number of reps for the day with intuitive buttons.

 ## How to Use

-1. Open the app and set the total number of repetitions you want to perform.
+1. Open the app and use the `+` and `-` buttons to set the total number of repetitions you want to perform.
-2. Press the "START" button to begin the timer.
+2. Press the **START** button to begin the timer.
-3. Just follow the audio guide to perform your exercises.
+3. Follow the audio guide to perform your exercises.
+4. Use the **PAUSE** button to temporarily stop the timer if needed.
+5. Press the **RESET** button to clear the current workout and set a new number of reps.

 ## For Developers